Table of Content:

 - What are snap on dentures?

-- What is the procedure for snap on denture treatment?
+- What is the procedure for receiving snap on dentures?

-- How long does snap on denture treatment usually take?
+- How long does snap on denture treatment take?

 - How long do snap on dentures last?

 - How much do snap on dentures cost?